zhengyup/tp/docs/SettingUp.md

 ---
   layout: default.md
-  title: "Setting up and getting started"
+  title: "Setting Up and Getting Started"
   pageNav: 3
 ---

-# Setting up and getting started
+# Setting Up and Getting started

 <!-- * Table of Contents -->
 <page-nav-print />

 --------------------------------------------------------------------------------------------------------------------

-## Setting up the project in your computer
+## Setting Up the Project in your Computer

 <box type="warning" seamless>